MorphiaOrg/morphia-docs/content/morphia/2.4/querying-old.md

 weight: 120
 ---

+> **Deprecated:** This page documents the legacy query API.
+While this older API is still supported in Morphia 2.4, it will be removed in Morphia 3.0.
+See [Queries](../queries/) for the current API.

 {{< admonition type="warning" title="Warning" >}}
 This page describes the older approach to querying.
 While this older API is still supported, efforts should be made to update to the new API as outlined in the other [querying](../queries/) guide.